How to View Your Connections Recent Activity on LinkedIn

 These context-rich interactions tend to land far better than a generic “just checking in.”

-What You Can and Can’t See in 2025
+What You Can and Can’t See

 LinkedIn has tightened privacy controls over time.
 As a result, not all actions are visible, even if someone is very active.